aleph2c/miros/doc/examples.rst

 .. code-block:: python

+  from miros.event import Event
-  from miros.event import Signal, Event, return_status, signals from miros.activeobject import ActiveObject, spy_on
+  from miros.event import signals from miros.event import return_status

+  from miros.activeobject import spy_on
+  from miros.activeobject import ActiveObject

 Then we define the :abbr:`signals(the arrow labels in the diagram)` which our :abbr:`events(the arrows)` will use: